Django Django: Django Django

 Because Music released the band's self-titled debut album on 30 January 2012.
 The album featured already released singles "Waveforms" and "Default."
 The debut album reached number 33 on the UK album charts in the first week of release.
 It was then nominated for the 2012 Mercury Prize.
 Their song "Hail Bop" was featured in the football video game by EA Sports, FIFA 13 and "Waveforms" in Grand Theft Auto V. The album received considerable critical acclaim, and featured in the end-of-year lists of both Rolling Stone and the NME.
 The band were surprised to achieve this success with Maclean commenting "I thought it would be an underground album that would sell a few hundred copies.”

 Born Under Saturn

 The band's second full-length album, Born Under Saturn, was released on 4 May 2015.

 Marble Skies

 The band's third full-length album, Marble Skies, was released on 26 January 2018.
 Their song Tic Tac Toe also featured in the EA Sports soccer game, FIFA 18.
 On 12 October 2018 the band released the Winter's Beach EP.

 Glowing in the Dark

 On 12 November 2020, the band announced their fourth studio album, Glowing in the Dark, would be released on 12 February 2021, and released the title track.

 Off Planet

 The band's fifth full-length studio album was released on 16 June 2023.
 Released in four parts, each as a separate "planet," Off Planet features a host of guest appearances – including Self Esteem, Jack Peñate, Stealing Sheep and Toya Delazy.

+Doveland

+In June 2026, the band announced their upcoming sixth album Doveland and released a single, Cameos, from it.